ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-24-the-microservices-monolith-pendulum.markdown

 Everyone then talks about the pros and cons of microservices, debating the various points, but talking about different things.

 Now I am not the original inventor of the term microservice, so I don't claim to know what their intention was, nor what the exact problems they were solving that caused them to create microservices.
-But, I have written systems this way, evolving my own path to microservices style architectures through my career.
+But I have written systems this way, evolving my own path to microservices style architectures, through my career.
 In my current role I am tasked with leading software architecture for a consultancy, and therefore I see lots of problems and solutions being designed and built using microservices approaches.

 I have refinements, or perhaps more specific guidelines one designing microservices for enterprise systems.
-I say enterprise systems as I don't often solve problems like Twitter, or Netflix, where its a relatively simple business, but a large technical challenge around scale, performance, or throughput.
+I say enterprise systems as I don't often solve problems like Twitter, or Netflix, where it’s a relatively simple business, but a large technical challenge around scale, performance, or throughput.
 Enterprises suffer from existing systems, coupled integrations, complex business models with associated politics.

 ## Designing a real Microservice